kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 We propose to use mount option `-o context=XYZ` to set SELinux context of all files on a volume, without recursive walk through the volume.
 The enhancement describes situations when such option can/cannot be used, why it's Kubernetes who must care about such a mount option, and possible breaking changes of the new Kubernetes behavior.

-This KEP is split into two phases:
+This KEP is split into three phases:
 1. ReadWriteOncePod volumes are mounted with `-o context` by default.
    All other volumes are recursively relabeled by the container runtime.
    With feature gate `SELinuxMountReadWriteOncePod`, beta + on by default in v1.28.
+2. Same as 1., but we provide metrics that show what Pods will break when *all* volumes are mounted with `-o context` and provide a proactive opt-out by setting `SELinuxChangePolicy: Recursive` in PodSpec.
+   With feature gate `SELinuxChangePolicy`.
+   Alpha in 1.32.
-2. All volumes are mounted with `-o context` by default, users can opt-out by setting `SELinuxChangePolicy: Recursive` in PodSpec.
+3. All volumes are mounted with `-o context` by default, users can opt-out by setting `SELinuxChangePolicy: Recursive` in PodSpec.
    With feature gate `SELinuxMount`, alpha without opt-out since 1.30, adding the opt-out field as alpha in 1.32.

 Initially, we thought we could do 2. without opt-out, but we found that it may break valid use cases.

 ## SELinux intro